 Why make a will?

-Naomi Pinder, from Catherine Higgins Law, explains the importance of making a will and taking part in Woodlands' Charity Will Month this April:
+Naomi Pinder, from Catherine Higgins Law, explains the importance of making a Will and taking part in Woodlands Hospice Will Campaign this April:

-Reasons to make your Will during Woodlands' Charity Will Month
+Reasons to make your Will during Woodlands Hospice Will Campaign

 Let’s be positive, April is the start of spring, the yellow, white and blue spring flowers bring cheer and we will hopefully enjoy some sunshine after the long dark days of winter.
 It is a time of new beginnings.

-Part of the spring calendar is the Woodlands Charity Will Month.
-It’s brilliant because you can make your will with a solicitor or will writer and you don’t pay the usual charge - instead you can make a donation to Woodlands Hospice.
-The level of the donation is up to you - the suggested donation is £95 for a single will and £150 for mirror wills.
+Part of the spring calendar is the Woodlands Hospice Will Campaign.
+It’s brilliant because you can make your Will with a solicitor or will writer and you don’t pay the usual charge - instead you can make a donation to Woodlands Hospice.
+The level of the donation is up to you - the suggested donation is £95 for a single Will and £150 for mirror Wills.

 The difficulties are increasingly common because more and more couples live together without any legal framework and protection afforded by marriage or civil partnership.
 Always remember that there is no such thing as a common law marriage and the cohabiting partner does not have the protection provided to a lawful spouse or civil partner.